jenkinsci/dockerhub-notification-plugin/README.md

 It does so by utilizing webhooks to trigger one (or more) Jenkins job(s).
 This allows you to implement continuous delivery pipelines based on Docker in Jenkins.

-Upon receiving a notification of an updated image as web-hook from Docker Hub, Jenkins will trigger all jobs that have the Docker Hub trigger enabled that also use the Docker image as part of the build.
+When Jenkins receives a notification of an updated image that is a web-hook from Docker Hub, it triggers all jobs that have the Docker Hub trigger enabled and use the Docker image as part of the build.
 A Docker Hub Pull build step is provided to retrieve the latest image from Hub.